Welcome to Gatekeeper’s fifth article on RFPs and the third in the “RFP Guide” series.

 Conversely, some time may be lost waiting for clarifications or further information from the suppliers about aspects of their proposals detected during the scoring process.

-Effective scoring requires close attention to the following:
+An effective RFP evaluation process and scoring requires close attention to the following:

 1. Rules of engagement